Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 I am on azathioprine, and on the day that I tested positive for coronavirus I had just finished a course of prednisolone, but my experience was fairly mild.
 I had many of the symptoms, including a fever, cough and loss of taste and smell but it wasn’t anywhere near as bad as I imagined it would be.
 I had some lingering fatigue for probably 2 or 3 weeks after I recovered, but then got back to full health.

-We have detailed information about deciding whether to return to work during the coronavirus pandemic on our working, benefits and finances page, which includes how to raise a concern if you're worried your employer isn't taking all possible precautions to ensure safety.
-It also includes guidance on people in your household returning to work if you are high risk.
+We have detailed information about going to work during the coronavirus pandemic on our working, benefits and finances page, which includes how to raise a concern if you're worried your employer isn't taking all possible precautions to ensure safety.
+It also includes guidance on people in your household going to work if you are high risk.

 Will stopping my medicine reduce my risk?

 Medicines that affect your immune system can stay in your body for up to three months after you stop taking them, so you will still be at risk.